michele1990/michele1990.github.io/README.md

 # Welcome to Michele Maestrale's Homepage

-Hello, I'm Michele Maestrale, a Data Analyst at Glovo.
+Hello, I'm Michele Maestrale, a Business Analyst at Glovo.

 In my work, I primarily focus on Data Integrations and Geospatial Analytics.
 I have a passion for translating data into business insights and creating data-driven strategies.